vasilistsavalias/vasilistsavalias/README.md

  ●👯  I’m looking to collaborate on ground-breaking, jaw-dropping, billion-dollar projects that, I'm sure, no one else has thought of before.

- ●⚡ Fun fact: this document is a creation of a totally original and authentic idea and surely not a blatant copy of the first YouTube video titled "How to make your GitHub profile look good".
+ ●⚡ Fun fact: this document is a creation of a -totally- original and authentic idea and surely not a blatant copy of the first YouTube video titled "How to make your GitHub profile look good".
 Trust me, I checked.
 Twice.

 <br/>